lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 ## Requirements

 * [Rails::API](https://github.com/rails-api/rails-api) is a subset of a normal Rails application, created for applications that don't require all functionality that a complete Rails application provides.
 * [Warden](https://github.com/hassox/warden) provides a mechanism for authentication in Rack based Ruby applications.
-It is used by many other libraries and gem, like [Devise](https://github.com/plataformatec/devise).
+It is used by many other libraries and gems, like [Devise](https://github.com/plataformatec/devise).
-* [RSpec](https://github.com/rspec/rspec-rails) is a gem to do Behaviour Driven Development in Ruby (on Rails).
+* [RSpec](https://github.com/rspec/rspec-rails) is a gem to do behavior-driven development in Ruby (on Rails).
 We will use the Rails helpers for our models, controllers, routes and integration tests.

 The complete code for this tutorial can be found on my [Github account](https://github.com/lucatironi/example_rails_api).